koiralapankaj7/drishya_picker/README.md

   }
 }
 ```
- 2. `GalleryController` can be used for extra setting and
+ 2. `GallerySetting` can be used for extra setting while
     picking media.

 - Using `pick()` function on controller to pick media.